athina-edu/athina/README.md

 # ATHINA - An autograder, automated feedback microservice

 Athina is a formative assessment microservice for programming assignments.
-It is expected to run as a cron job.
 There is also an optional associated web interface for managing multiple assignments by multiple instructors on a single machine (see [Athina-Web](https://github.com/athina-edu/athina-web)).

 Need plug-and-play assignments, tests and test configuration for your course?
 Check out [Athina Assignments](https://github.com/athina-edu/athina-assignments) repository.